apache/parquet-format/Encryption.md

 information about the file encryption algorithm and the footer signing key.

-For encrypted columns, the following modules are always encrypted, with the same column key: pages and  page headers (both dictionary and data), column indexes, offset indexes.
+For encrypted columns, the following modules are always encrypted, with the same column key: pages and  page headers (both dictionary and data), column indexes, offset indexes, bloom filter headers and bitsets.
 If the column key is different from the footer encryption key, the column metadata is serialized separately and encrypted with the column key.
 In this case, the column metadata is also considered to be a module.

-There are two module types: data modules (pages) and Thrift modules (all Thrift structures that are serialized separately).

 ## 4 Encryption Algorithms and Keys
 Parquet encryption algorithms are based on the standard AES ciphers for symmetric encryption.